 If you do not use or have a confidentiality arrangement in place, you will have no way to protect the confidentiality of your information.
 Without an agreement, if you are releasing sensitive information, then the party that receives that information will then be able to do what they like with it.
 They could set up their own competing business, they could sell the information to your competitors or they could even broadcast the information on billboards or TV if they wanted to.

-When should I use a Confidentiality Agreement?
+When should I use an Agreement?

 You should use an agreement before you disclose valuable and confidential information to another person or company.
 Here are some examples of when Confidentiality Agreements should be used: